Beauceron Breed Summary

 |Weight||Males 32kg - 50kg, Females 25kg - 45kg|

 |Coat||Double Coats Consisting of Short Hair on the Head.
 Body Hair is Short, Rough, Thick and Coarse|

 |Colour||Black and Tan, Tricolour|

 |Common health issues||Hip dysplasia, Elbow dysplasia, Bloat, Osteochondritis Dissecans, Dilated cardiomyopathy|

 |Other Names||French Shorthaired Shepherd, Beauce Sheep dog, Beauce Shepherd, Berger de Beauce, Bas Rouge|

 The Beaucerons are known for their incredibly calm and gentle ways.
-Because of this they make fantastic pets for families with younger children.
-However, they are extremely energetic and agile, and require a lot of physical exercise, so need a family who partake in lots of activities that a Beauceron can join in with.
-These doggies also take a lot longer than other dogs to mature, up to around 3 years of age.
-This should be taken into account when training one of these doggies, but it does make it slightly simpler that they are fairly easy to train.
+Because of this, they make fantastic pets for families with younger children.
+However, they are extremely energetic and agile and require a lot of physical exercise needing a family who partakes in lots of activities that a Beauceron can join in with.
+These dogs also take a lot longer than other dogs to mature, up to around 3 years of age.
+This should be taken into account when training but it does make it slightly simpler that they are fairly easy to train.
 Their training should not be rushed but rather broken up over their first three years with lots of socialisation, so they develop into well-rounded pooches!